tanish-1363/ARIMA-Forecasting-and-Monte-Carlo-Simulation/README.md

 ii).
 The Early Breach

 The actual market data breached the ARIMA model's lower boundary multiple times during the first 13 weeks, but remained safely inside the interval later.
-This was because short-term predictions generate tight boundaries that are easily broken by sudden macro-shocks.
-However, as the forecast extends further into the future, the boundaries naturally widen to absorb that volatility.
+This occurs because short-term predictions generate tight boundaries that are easily broken by sudden macro-shocks.
+However, as the forecast extends further into the future, the boundaries naturally widen to account for compounding uncertainty and absorb that volatility.

 iii).
 Accuracy Check

-While the mean paths for both models appear visually similar, running an accuracy check proves that the Time Series outperformed the GBM baseline.
+While the mean paths for both models appear visually similar, running an accuracy check proves that the ARIMA model outperformed the GBM baseline.

 | | Mean Error | Root Mean Square Error | Mean Absolute Error | Mean Percentage Error | Mean Absolute Percentage Error |
 | :--------: | :--------: | :--------: | :--------: | :--------: | :--------: |